 The team went through three steps to create a list of research questions and other tools:

-- Held three half-day meetings bringing together project consultants with varied backgrounds; autistic adults, ageing and autism researchers and clinicians, old age psychiatrists, and service providers.
+1. Held three half-day meetings bringing together project consultants with varied backgrounds; autistic adults, ageing and autism researchers and clinicians, old age psychiatrists, and service providers.
 The meetings were written up as a report, journal article, and were shared as graphics with the community.

-- Co-designed interview and survey questions about autistic experiences of residential care for the elderly.
+2. Co-designed interview and survey questions about autistic experiences of residential care for the elderly.
 These questions can be used in future research.

 How is this making a difference?

-It is difficult to get new research areas off the ground.
-By creating a list of research questions and a network of people who have an interest in older adult care, more researchers are likely to move into this area.
-Also, funders are more likely to give money to research projects in this area if they can see that work has been done to understand the topic.
-With more research in this area, we can start to improve elder care for autistic people so that their later life is long, happy and healthy.
+It is difficult to start research on new topics.
+By creating a list of research questions and a network of people interested in older adult care, more researchers are likely to move into this area.
+Also, funders are more likely to give money to research projects in this area if they can see existing work to understand the topic.

 For project updates, visit the University of Edinburgh's Ageing and Residential Care project page.